 Gloversville is a medium-sized city located in the state of New York.
 With a population of 15,023 people and seven constituent neighborhoods, Gloversville is the 121st largest community in New York.
-Gloversville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Gloversville was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Gloversville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gloversville are a mix of both white- and blue-collar jobs.
+Gloversville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gloversville is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Gloversville who work in office and administrative support (15.34%), personal care services (8.30%), and sales jobs (8.03%).
+There are especially a lot of people living in Gloversville who work in office and administrative support (14.42%), sales jobs (8.93%), and personal care services (7.89%).

 The people who call Gloversville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gloversville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gloversville include Italian, Irish, English, and French .
+Important ancestries of people in Gloversville include Italian, Irish, English, and Dutch.

 The most common language spoken in Gloversville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.